klstein7/nextjs-wordle-dev-day/docs/01-drizzle-setup.md

   - Non-null text field with an enum constraint to ensure only specific values are allowed.
 - **`createdAt` and `updatedAt` Fields:**
   - Non-null integer fields representing timestamps.
-  - Use `sql` functions to set default values to the current Unix epoch time.
   - `$onUpdate(sql`(unixepoch())`)` ensures `updatedAt` is updated automatically.

 > **Spring Boot Comparison:** In Spring Boot, you would define an entity class `Game` with fields annotated using `@Column`.
 You might use `@Id` and `@GeneratedValue` for the `id` field, and `@Enumerated` for the `status` field.
 The timestamp fields could be annotated with `@CreationTimestamp` and `@UpdateTimestamp` from Hibernate.